-This is the year we're all going to need a little more Christmas magic to keep our spirits alive.
+This holiday season, we need a little Christmas magic to keep our spirits alive.

-With shorter daylight and colder months, it’s already hard to adjust to the conditions.
+With shorter daylight and colder months, it’s hard to adjust to the conditions.
 Those Hallmark movie marathons are working hard to keep us going.
-But fear not, even with smaller groups, fewer events, hunkering down and staying home, there are plenty of ways to keep the Christmas magic alive for everyone, and create a very merry Christmas.
+But fear not, there are plenty of ways to keep the Christmas magic alive for everyone and create a very merry Christmas.

 Okay, this one has been popular for a while.
+And not every parent is enthusiastic about it.
 But I really think this could be the year for this little character.
-With so much extra time at home, your elf will surely have some extra time in the evenings to brainstorm some mischief and mayhem to get into.
-Check out our fun ideas for Elf on the Shelf!
+Your elf may have some extra time in the evenings to brainstorm some mischief and mayhem to get into, but if not, check out our fun ideas for Elf on the Shelf!

-With all the attention Santa gets, don’t forget about his hoofed companions!
+We all know Santa gets cookies, milk, and maybe even hot chocolate.
+But don’t forget about his hoofed companions!
 You can go the sweet tooth route, with Chex, M&Ms, pretzels, peanut butter, chocolate, and powdered sugar or you could go the health-conscious and perhaps more realistic approach with big carrots or oats mixed with edible glitter.

 You'll find yourself hoping that the reindeer don't eat it all, because you'll definitely want some of this sweet treat!

 When I worked in a preschool, we would always find Santa’s boot print stenciled onto the ground.
 With a light coat of confectioner’s sugar as the “snow” that looks like snow that’s dropped off his boots (or maybe soot from the fireplace).
-You can also make tiny little footprints for Santa’s helpful little elves!
+You can also make tiny little footprints for Santa’s helpful little elves, or hoofprints for reindeer!

-Okay, I know we’re in the tech age, but when I was little, Santa called me on the phone a few days before Christmas and it was the reason I believed for a long time.
+Okay, I know we’re in the tech age, but when I was little, Santa called me on the phone a few days before Christmas and it was a magical experience.
 All it takes is a quick change of the contact name, a little help from a family friend, and you’ve got an unforgettable memory.
 There are plenty of services you can purchase to receive a personalized message from Santa, but if you’ve got a family friend with a deep voice who’s up to it, why not?

-This holiday season, giving the gift of Christmas magic may be one of the best you can give.
-This season is a little different than usual.
-Sometimes, even simple gestures can provide a joyous diversion from the pressures of the world.
+This holiday season, giving the gift of Christmas magic and holiday cheer may be one of the best you can give.
+Sometimes, even simple gestures or a family experience can provide a joyous diversion from the pressures of the world.
 Your kids will love the excitement and magical atmosphere and will make memories that will last a lifetime